dammar01/api-voice-to-text/README.md

 - **Docker**: Make sure Docker and Docker Compose are installed on your system.
 [Follow the installation guide for Docker here.](https://docs.docker.com/get-docker/)
 - **FFmpeg**: Ensure FFmpeg is installed for converting audio formats.
 If using Docker, FFmpeg is already included in the image used.
+- **.env File**: Copy .env.example to .env and input your backend API_KEY.
+This API_KEY is used to restrict access to the application, ensuring that it can only be accessed from authorized servers (You can use custom generated API key or random text).

 ## Setup